gawati/gawati-docs/docs/source/development/dev-env-local.rst

 .. note::
   .. include:: version-info.rst

-**IMPORTANT**: Kindly read how Apache HTTP is used a crucial glue between the different components of Gawati :doc:`./dev-and-prod-testing`
+**IMPORTANT**: In Gawati Component interaction is purely via REST services, we use Apache HTTP as a reverse proxy to bind all the services together under one domain and user interface for the user.
+You may want to read up and get an idea of the Apache configuration before starting the installation. :doc:`./dev-and-prod-testing`

 Installing Gawati Data and Gawati Data XML
 ==========================================